Chain-of-Sketch: Enabling Global Visual Reasoning: The CoS methodologies

+In CoS with multiple frames, the intermediate target of the single-frame CoS is decomposed into multiple steps.
+Namely, rather than providing the full CoS image in one single frame, the model is provided with a sequence of frames that gradually lead to the full CoS image.
+For example, for the cycles task each CoS frame corresponds to coloring two edges at a time (incrementing the distance to the preset vertex).
+See Appendix \ref{app:dataset-generation} for the details of CoS frames and Appendix \ref{app:CoS-examples} for examples of CoS frames for different tasks.

+One way to implement CoS with multiple frames is to use a similar architecture to the single-frame CoS and predict all the intermediate images in parallel.
+We use ``multi-frame CoS'' to refer to this preliminary model.
+This model serves as a useful baseline for ablation studies in Section \ref{sec:ablations}.
+Next, we introduce the inductive CoS method.

-In this section, we introduce the inductive scratchpad model that is used for the multi-frame scratchpad setting where the model predicts all the scratchpad frames in a sequential and Markovian manner.
-In this setting, the model predicts each scratchpad frame based only on the previous scratchpad frame predicted by the model (or the input at the beginning).
-For example, the model first predicts the first scratchpad frame using the input image.
-Then, it uses the first frame to predict the second one, and so on.
-More precisely, the model has a recurrent component $\mathcal{M}$ that takes an input image (either the input image or a scratchpad frame) as input and predicts three outputs: the next scratchpad frame ($\hat f$), the label ($\hat y$), and a binary variable for halting ($\hat h$).
-This recurrent module is applied to the input image and the subsequent intermediate frames until the halting signal activates (or an upper limit of recurrences is reached).
+Inductive CoS has also multiple steps/frames, but these are learned sequentially with an inductive model.
+Namely, the sequence is Markovian, i.e., each new frame depends only on the previous one.
+More precisely, the model has a recurrent component $\mathcal{M}$ that takes an input image (either the input image or a CoS frame) and predicts three outputs: the next CoS frame ($\hat f$), the label ($\hat y$), and a binary halting variable ($\hat h$).
+This recurrent module is applied to the input image and the subsequent intermediate frames until the halting signal is triggered (or an upper limit of recurrences is reached).
 The predicted label at the last recurrence is the predicted label of the model.
-Note that generating each scratchpad frame depends only on the last generated frame (or the input image) and there is no part of the recurrent module to record the history.
-As a result, the model is independent of the number of scratchpad frames used in each sample.
+Note that generating each CoS frame depends only on the last generated frame (or the input image) and the recurrent module does not retain a history of prior frames.
+As a result, the model is independent of the number of sketches (frames) used in each sample.

+We will see that the inductive CoS affords better OOD generalization than the single-frame and multi-frame CoS, due to its compositional structure that is independent of the number of frames a CoS has.
+The inductive CoS will also enable smaller models to learn when the other CoS variants do not on most considered tasks.